They are common in newborns and infants, but they can affect adults, too.

 Although umbilical hernias are easily treatable, they can become a serious condition on rare occasions.

-In this article, we will look at the causes, risk factors, diagnosis, and treatment of umbilical hernias.
+This article looks at the causes, risk factors, diagnosis, and treatment of umbilical hernias.

-- They are not normally painful, but if they become sore, a doctor should be consulted
+- They are not normally painful, but if they become sore, a doctor should be consulted.

-- Obesity is a risk factor for umbilical hernias
+- Obesity is a risk factor for umbilical hernias.

-- Diagnosis of an umbilical hernia can normally be confirmed by a physical examination alone
+- Diagnosis of an umbilical hernia can normally be confirmed by a physical examination alone.

 What is an umbilical hernia?

 An umbilical hernia causes a bulge in the area around the navel.